Nipsu24/42_Cub3D/readme.md

 ## About
 The repository contains a pseudo-3D game inspired by the early FPS games, specifically Wolfenstein 3D.
 The project involves parsing map data and building a 3D world using raycasting techniques and texture mapping from a first-person perspective.
+The project was done in collaboration with Leo Storey (https://github.com/Ginger-Leo/Cub3D).

 ## Program
 The game is launched by passing a `.ber file`, containing a valid map to the executable.
 A flood fill algorithm is utilised in order to determine whether the passed map and player are surrounded by walls.
 A DDA algorithm with a vertical and horizontal intersection check determines the height of the walls and distance to the player.
-Textures of the walls are projected to the different cubesides by a texture mapping algorithm.
+A minimap, displaying a fraction of the actual rays casted (amount of rays equal amount of pixels of screen width) is displayed in the top left corner of the game window.
+Textures of the walls are projected onto the different cubesides by a texture mapping algorithm.
 The program among others utilises the MLX42 graphics library and the C math.h. library.
 The entire game is rendered in realtime and every frame is drawn pixel by pixel.

 ## Requirements
 - `gcc` compiler